TheRealAnonymous008/quartz/content/details/economics/Macroeconomic Goals.md

+* Many issues with regards to the macroeconomic goals can be traced from [[System Dynamics]] especially with how there are delays in the real world .
 # Economic Growth
 * Rapid and sustained economic growth is a relatively recent experience for the human race.
 * Slavery-based societies, favorable demographics, global trading routes, and standardized trading institutions that spread with different empires set the stage for the Industrial Revolution to succeed.